 Thus, Pakistan needs to engage with India and solve all issues bilaterally.
 Though India has a lack of visionary leadership, the hegemonic and belligerent designs and the Hindutva ideology of the Bharatiya Janata Party (BJP)—the incumbent government—are a hindrance to the attainment of this goal.
 However, if Pakistan is truly committed, it needs to put aside all political or ideological differences prevalent to trade and re-establish bilateral as well as diplomatic relations with India.

-Based on this relation, Pakistan has joined China’s most ambitious project of the 21st century, the Belt and Road Initiative (BRI).
+Based on this relationship, Pakistan has joined China’s most ambitious project of the 21st century, the Belt and Road Initiative (BRI).
 Despite, much criticism of CPEC from the western countries, particularly the US, and even after it was called another “East India Company” and a “debt trap”, Pakistan remained committed.
-It considers CPEC as a “game-changer” for the state’s economy since the corridor has the potential to revive the Pakistani economy.
+It considers CPEC a “game-changer” for the state’s economy since the corridor has the potential to revive the Pakistani economy.

 Similarly, in shifting to geo-economics, China could play a significant role.
 Pakistan needs to invest in the agricultural sector and livestock as ”China imports meat worth $48 billion from other countries.
 Since Pakistan has huge potential in the livestock and other food processing items, there is an exigency of meeting international food standards and initiating negotiations with China to remove anomalies and enhance local exports in these areas”.